20 Proven Steps to Gain Admission with Low JAMB Score

 This way, you will gain admission with your low JAMB score.

-Less competitive courses to study in Nigerian universities includes:
+Less competitive courses to study in Nigerian universities include:

 - English Language